SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 2.  what data did they generate?
 	1. Generated a worldwide automatically updating dateset for COVID-19 with their automation technology
 	2. And also, generated consistent forecasting data of the next 14 days
+	3. Also generated data on the correlation of government policies and COVID-19

 3.  what does that data mean?

 ### 5. What was the significance or larger impact of the main finding?